July 23-25, 2025

 Wendy McGrady, COO and EVP, The Curtis Group; Rachel Kimble, Consultant, The Curtis Group

-The environment for nonprofit fundraising is constantly evolving, shaped by political, economic and societal shifts.
+The environment for nonprofit fundraising is constantly evolving, shaped by political, economic, and societal shifts.
 Join our expert team for an insightful discussion on the latest fundraising trends and what we are seeing in the field.
-Our analysis will be informed by newly released data from The Giving Institute, The Generosity Commission, and the Giving USA Foundation, among other findings and will address:
+Our analysis will be informed by newly released data from The Giving Institute, The Generosity Commission, and the Giving USA Foundation, among other findings.
+We will address:

-- How does giving from individuals and each of the primary donor sources compare to past results?
+- How giving from individuals and each of the primary donor sources compares to past results?

 - Which nonprofit sectors saw an increase in contributions and why?

-- Why does it matter that there is “top heaviness” within the philanthropic giving landscape?
+- Why it matters that there is “top heaviness” within the philanthropic giving landscape?

-- What can we all do to promote and celebrate generosity through our work and personal life?
+- What we can do to promote and celebrate generosity through our work and personal lives?

 Workshop 302 Leveraging Coaching Skills to Strengthen Relationships